For energy utilities, ongoing communications will be key to helping residential and business customers navigate the COVID-19 crisis.

 eNewsletters are essential

 In addition to email communications, eNewsletters are an important platform to reach customers during this challenging time.
-Brian Lindamood, Questline’s AVP of Creative and Content Strategy, covered topics to include in your eNewsletter, such as saving energy at home, business downtime and bill payment/financial assistance.
+Brian Lindamood, Questline Digital’s VP of Marketing and Content Strategy, covered topics to include in your eNewsletter, such as saving energy at home, business downtime and bill payment/financial assistance.

 In the coming weeks, it makes sense to shift your content from immediate health and safety topics to more ongoing, stay-at-home concerns.
 For example, customers are concerned about the increased energy use associated with work from home.
 When crafting COVID-19 messages, think about answers to these questions: